What is Enterprise SEO?

 Tip 3.
 Set Expectations

-Based on your strategy, identify what immediate wins (or signals) leadership can expect, and how long it will take for SEO efforts to reach the bottom line.
+Based on your strategy, identify what immediate wins (or signals) leadership can expect, and how long it will take for enterprise SEO efforts to reach the bottom line.
 Set expectations for reporting frequency and metrics.

 "SEO is measured based on what’s going to work and what’s not going to work.
 We’re only one part of that.
 We have to worry about how Google’s going to interpret new initiatives.
 We also have to worry about what our industry competitors are doing.
 We have to worry about what our search competitors are doing."